finale-lua/luaosutils/README.md

 ### menu.get\_item\_text

-Returns the number of menu items in the specified menu.
-It includes divider items.
+Returns the text of the specified menu item.

 |Input Type|Description|
 |----------|-----------|